Republican House Speaker McCarthy faces ouster threat for avoiding shutdown

 Under an agreement McCarthy reached with hardliners to become speaker in January, just one lawmaker can set his potential ouster in motion by moving to "vacate the chair."

-Republican Representative Matt Gaetz, who has openly threatened such action, made clear what it would take days before the Saturday vote.

 "One thing I know.
-If Kevin McCarthy uses Democrat votes in the House of Representatives to advance Joe Biden's spending priorities, he cannot remain as the Republican speaker," the Florida Republican told the far-right channel Real America's Voice on Wednesday.
+If Kevin McCarthy uses Democrat votes in the House of Representatives to advance Joe Biden's spending priorities, he cannot remain as the Republican speaker," Gatez told the far-right channel Real America's Voice on Wednesday.

 It was not clear what action Democrats might take if a Republican moved to vacate the chair and the House voted on the measure.